 You'll be contacted by either:

-the school - if your child is enrolled in school and doesn’t turn up (even if they’re only absent for a day)
+the school - if your child is enrolled in school and doesn't turn up (even if they are only absent for a day).

-You can only allow your child to miss school if either:
+You can allow your child to miss school if either:

 they're too ill to go in